Minivera/Carleton-Web-Dev/src/slides/introduction.md

   - Design and UX design
   - Sales

   Only to name a few.
-Try thinking of a system you use that doesn't have a component that calls a web service?
 ]

+???
+Web development is challenging and rewarding, yet lets you explore the field like no other.
+Ask to try thinking of a system you use that doesn't have a component that calls a web service?
 ---

 layout: false